AvaProtocol/EigenLayer-AVS/README.md

 Operators communicates with aggregators through RPC.
 It requests task data from aggregator, it performs condition execution to check whether a task can be trigger.
 The result is then send back to aggregator.

 For task is ok to run, the operator will executed them.
-The detail of how task is triggering throuhg our ERC6900 modular wallet will come soon.
+The detail of how task is triggering through our ERC6900 modular wallet will come soon.

 ## Ava Protocol operator address